infinitydaemon/CWD-WRT/README.md

 ./scripts/feeds install -a
 ```

-Run `make menuconfig` and configure the target system & firmware packages.
+Run `make menuconfig` and configure the target system as rockship.
-For the first build, run the below commands to download tool/packages and compile:
+Download tool/packages and compile:

 ```
 make download -j8
-make V=s -j1
+make V=s -j$(nproc)
 ```

-It is suggested to build with single thread.
-You can also build with multi-thread:

-`make V=s -j$(nproc)`

 For the second build
 ```